TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 - Design Process
     - Utility Function

-        Utility is our important determinate for a trader to accept or reject an offer, and it is a representation of the value of a good - only when the trader wants to own the good and worth losing the good being requested is the offered good valuable.
+        Utility is our important determinant for a trader to accept or reject an offer, and it is a representation of the value of a good - only when the trader wants to own the good and worth losing the good being requested is the offered goods valuable.
 We initially used a linear utility function.

         ```python